leesga8/roboger/README.md

 Code: beepBoop(0);
 Expected Output: 0

-Test: "It should return an array with a 0, "Beep!" if the number 1 is inputted"
+Test: "It should return an array with a range of 0 to 4 if the number 4 is inputted"
+Code: beepBoop(4);
+Expected Output: 0, 1, 2, 3, 4